20prateek03/rock_paper_scissor_game/README.md

 # Rock Paper Scissor game

 It is a classic rock paper scissor game .
 The user gives its input and the computer automatically generates its own random input and calculates the score accordingly.
-We can change the mode of the game from light mode to dark mode.
+Also we can change the mode of the game from light mode to dark mode.